What Does ... Mean In A Sentence

 Comprehensive Overview: Decoding Meaning in Context

 2. Contextual Meaning: This is where the surrounding words, phrases, and sentences come into play.
 The context provides clues about the intended meaning of a word or phrase, helping to narrow down the possibilities and eliminate ambiguity.
-For example, the word "bank" can refer to a financial institution or the edge of a river.
+Take this: the word "bank" can refer to a financial institution or the edge of a river.
 The surrounding words will usually make it clear which meaning is intended.
 The grammatical structure of the sentence can also provide contextual clues.
 Is the word used as a noun, verb, adjective, or adverb?
 Its grammatical function can significantly influence its meaning.

 4. Pragmatic Meaning: This refers to the intended meaning of the speaker or writer, which may not always be explicitly stated.
 Pragmatics takes into account the speaker's intentions, the social context, and the relationship between the speaker and the listener.
 Understanding pragmatic meaning often requires making inferences and drawing conclusions based on the available information.
-For example, if someone says "It's cold in here," they may be indirectly asking you to close the window.
+As an example, if someone says "It's cold in here," they may be indirectly asking you to close the window.

 6. Tone and Style: The tone and style of writing can also influence the meaning of a sentence.
 Is the writing formal or informal?
 Is it serious or humorous?
 The tone and style can provide clues about the speaker's attitude and intentions, helping you to understand "what does ... mean in a sentence."